-Coal-use in electricity declined to its lowest ever level in 2020, thanks to grassroots and NGO campaigning for a total phase-out of coal by 2025 (which may be brought forward to 2024).
+Coal-use in electricity declined to its lowest ever level in 2021, thanks to grassroots and NGO campaigning for a total phase-out of coal by 2025 which has now been brought forward to 2024.

-There are now only four power stations left open in the UK running occasionally.
+There are now only three power stations left open in the UK running occasionally.

 Coal is the fuel that contributes most to climate change.
-Climate chnage impacts communities in the Global South, who least caused the problem, first and hardest.
+Climate change impacts communities in the Global South, who least caused the problem, first and hardest.

 The UK is also the financial centre of global coal mining, as many of the world's major mining companies are listed on the London Stock Exchange, as well as coal insurers and financiers.

 The UK heads up the international 'Powering Past Coal Alliance' and hosts COP26 in 2021, but has yet to end coal extraction at home or fully end financial support for international coal mining.

 TWO Opencast coal mines rejected this summer!
 Plus: plans for coking coal mines and power station closure dates